All Episodes

 He has criticized the federal stimulus program as ineffective, but he said he would not return the money.

-It's okay for the unions to shower money all over the place, but somehow it's not good.
+It's okay for the unions to shower money all over the place, but somehow that's not good.

 And it paints Scott Brown a different image.

-Like uh like former vice presidential nominee Sarah Palin, and even Obama in 08, Brown is getting a boost from his own limited political resume, according to Julian Zelizer, professor of history and public affairs at Princeton.
+Like former vice presidential nominee Sarah Palin and even Obama in 08, Brown is getting a boost from his own limited political resume, according to Julian Zelizer, professor of history and public affairs at Princeton.

 In the absence of a strong record or public profile, voters felt free to read into the candidate whatever they want.